Z3R0-CDS/NFC_UID/README.md

 # NFC_UID
-Get the UID of an NFC chip/Card
+Get the UID / MAC / HWID of an NFC chip / Card

+## Disclaimer
+    I do not promise to maintain this project or to update it frequently!
+    Additions will be made if a bug is found and reported via issues or if I miss a feature or see room for improvement.
+    If you want to add something you can either fork or submit a enhance issue and I will merge if it seems fine.

 ## Purp
-    I had a few issues getting a good software or tutorial for this so...
-I made it.
+    I wanted to read the hwid of an nfc chip using python.
+    But I did not find any in the Internet soooo I made it my self.
+    So this script will read an nfc chip/card and return the hwid that is read using pyscard.

+    The HWID can be returned on multiple ways.
+Either typing (emulating keyboard typing) or classic return.
+    More details can be read in the code or function documentation.

     Anyways have fun with it and if you copy it I would be happy to get a mention ^^.

+## Soon
-    Console usage will be added soon with 0.4
+    Console usage (With argument parsing)
+    Version control
+    Rename main.py to nfc_reader.py
+    Add optional logger for file output

 ## Modules / Installation REPO METHOD
-    smartcard is NOT a module it self / well it is you can kinda install it but I could not use it!
-    So use pip install pyscard  instead!
-    Asides that just run following code and you are ready to go:
+Clone this repo and run
 ```
 pip install keyboard
+pip install pysscard
+python main.py or import main as nfc_reader
 ```

 ## Modules / Installation <a href="https://pypi.org/project/nfc-uid/">PIP</a> METHOD